geobtaa/geobtaa.github.io/docs/about/about-us.md

 # About the BTAA Geospatial Information Network (BTAA-GIN)

+!!! abstract "Overview"

 	The Big Ten Academic Alliance Geospatial Information Network (BTAA-GIN) is a collaboration of library-affiliated staff from the Big Ten Academic Alliance universities.
 We support geospatial research, foster connections among library professionals, and advance the development of open-source geospatial tools and resources.

 ## Our work